Middle school and high school

 Even so, it's important to make sure your child understands how to avoid

 STIs, how pregnancy

 occurs, and how to avoid an unwanted pregnancy, be it by abstinence or the use

 of condoms and other

 birth control methods.
-For more information about STDs, see the topic Exposure to Sexually Transmitted Diseases.
+For more information about STIs, see the topic Exposure to Sexually Transmitted Infections.

 Academy of Pediatrics (AAP) recommends several strategies to help prevent

 unplanned pregnancy.
 The AAP supports having programs in place that help